-The ordinary corporate tax rate in Israel was 24.0% for 2017 and 23.0% for 2018 and 2019.
+The ordinary corporate tax rate in Israel is 23.0%.

-As discussed in greater detail below under "Israeli Tax Considerations and Government Programs", we have been entitled for various tax benefits under the Investment Law.
-Under the Investment Law, our tax rate to be paid with respect to our eligible Israeli taxable income under these benefits programs is 12.0%.
+As discussed in greater detail below under "Israeli Tax Considerations and Government Programs", we have been entitled to various tax benefits under the Investment Law.
+Under the Investment Law, our tax rate to be paid with respect to our eligible Israeli taxable income under these benefits programs is generally 12.0%.